National Electrical Code Top Ten Tips: Article 430, Motors

 Consistently, people have complained that Article 430 is

 mind-boggling and complex.
-In reality, the application of motors is
+What's really going on is the application of motors is

 NEC gets, and it does a remarkable job of providing the required